sinclairHansen/HeartFrame/README.md

 | Testing | `data/testing` | `test/predictions` |
 | Training | `data/training` | `validation/predictions` |

-Choose **Segmentation â†’ U-Net**.
+Choose **Segmentation U-Net**.
 The patient filter can limit the list to cases with both ED and ES predictions.
 A prediction filename must match the MRI frame, replacing `.nii.gz` with `_pred.nii.gz`, and live in a matching patient folder.

 The app updates the MRI overlay, meshes, and metrics together and displays expert/model differences and Dice.
 EF differences are **percentage points**.
 Missing predictions are not replaced with expert masks.
 If files were regenerated while the app was open, click **Reload data**.